 once he landed: Pilot should have grabbed any branch in sight

-and pulled himself to the center of the tree in order to prevent any
+and pulled himself to the center of the tree and secured himself with a rope in order to prevent any

 subsequent fall.
 Why was the pilot still holding the